nnyyxxxx/banana/README.md

 When checking for config errors use `banana validate` it will validate your config file and print errors to stdout.

+## layouts

+Currently Banana only supports 2 layouts `master&stack` & `monocle`, layouts can be changed in the configuration file via editing the `layout` option in the `general` section.
+Some options are different between layouts, for instance `focus_window` will cycle between windows in the `monocle` layout while in the `master&stack` layout it will simply focus the next window in the direction.

 ## compositing

 By default banana doesn't have rounded corners, opacity, animations, and all of that junk